The Best Powered Mixer for Consoles & Box/Racks 2025

 The Europower PMP1680S features a loud Class D amplifier with 2 x 300W RMS (1,600W bridged) at 8 ohms.
 It is part of the popular Behringer Euro Mixer line, which is considered one of the best digital mixers in the entry-level price range.

 Even with the power rating, the Class D amplifier itself runs cool and foregoes the need for large heat sinks or loud fans.
-This Berhringer mixer it does a good job of keeping your audio signal clear and clean.
+This Berhringer mixer does a good job of keeping your audio signal clear and clean.

 The PMP1680S also features dual graphic EQs for overall sound sculpting as well as dual multi-fx processors that feature reverb, delay, modulation, and more.